parsakafi/wp-meta-optimizer/readme.txt

 - [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) and Pro version
 - [Meta Box – WordPress Custom Fields Framework](https://wordpress.org/plugins/meta-box/) and Pro version
 - [CMB2](https://wordpress.org/plugins/cmb2/)
-- And all of plugins and themes use WordPress standard functions.
+- And all of plugins and themes use WordPress standard functions and hooks.

 ## Attention
 If you use reserved column keys such as `post_id` for post meta, the plugin adds a suffix to the meta key.
 It creates a column based on the renamed key.
 As an example, if you save meta with key `post_id`, then plugin adds `_wpmork` suffix and creates column `post_id_wpmork`.
 In response to a query (WP_Query), the plugin automatically changes the meta key if necessary.